OpenAMP/openamp-docs/demos/rpmsg_multi_services.rst

 .. _rpmsg-control-flow-label:

 The top-level control flow is shown in the following message diagram.
+The control flow for each service is exemplified in the three boxes labeled A, B and C for the drivers direct, tty and character/raw.
-The remote threads are show sequentially for clarity of diagram but could be executed in parallel.
+The remote threads are shown sequentially for clarity of diagram but could be executed in parallel.

 ..  image::  ../images/demos/rpmsg-multi-services-control-flow.svg